rjrivero/docker-lxde-vnc/README.md

 You can mount a data volume under */home/vnc/Documents*.
 The init scripts change ownership of anything in that path to user **vnc**, group **vnc**, with UID and GID 1000.
-These UID and GID match the default numbers assigned to the first non-system user in an ubuntu system.
+These UID and GID match the default numbers assigned to the first non-system user in an Ubuntu system.

 Ports